simonneutert/finapi_api/docs/TransactionsApi.md

 # load the gem
 require 'swagger_client'
 # setup authorization
-FinapiApiClient.configure do |config|
+FinapiApi.configure do |config|
   # Configure OAuth2 access token for authorization: finapi_auth
   config.access_token = 'YOUR ACCESS TOKEN'
 end

-api_instance = FinapiApiClient::TransactionsApi.new
+api_instance = FinapiApi::TransactionsApi.new

 opts = {
   max_deletion_date: 'max_deletion_date_example', # String | If specified, then only those transactions are being deleted whose 'finapiBookingDate' is equal to or earlier to the given date.
 The date may not be in future, and must be given in the format 'YYYY-MM-DD'.
 If not specified, then no date limitation will be in place for the deletion.